nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 				<div class="section-text">
 					<div class="section-t">Open source B2B ecommerce software</div>
 					<div class="section-descr">
-						These days the demands for the shortest possible time-to-market and adaptability to the ever-growing competition set the new standards B2B ecommerce software forcing it to be more agile.
-Open source is basically the market standard now, which helps reduce implementation risks and makes team training and support of such products a lot easier.
+						These days, companies expect tools that allow them to adapt to market trends, with the shortest time-to-market.
+This is no different for B2B ecommerce software, where flexibility is especially important.
+Open source is the market standard now, which in turn helps reduce implementation risks, as well as making team training and support easier.
 					</div>
 				</div>
 			</div>